 Arduino Giga R1 WiFi

-The Arduino Giga R1 WiFi is a 101 × 53 mm Mega‑form‑factor maker board built around the STMicroelectronics STM32H747XI — a dual‑core SoC combining a Cortex‑M7 at 480 MHz with a Cortex‑M4 at 240 MHz.
-The OpenMV firmware runs on the M7 core and turns the Giga into a flexible vision platform: a dedicated 22‑pin Arducam camera flex connector accepts a swappable image sensor, the Giga Display Shield plugs into a MIPI‑DSI connector, an audio jack handles stereo I/O, and 76 user pins on the Mega‑style headers leave plenty of room for shields and external hardware.
+The Arduino Giga R1 WiFi is a 101 × 53 mm Mega‑form‑factor board built around the STMicroelectronics STM32H747XI — a dual‑core SoC combining a Cortex‑M7 at 480 MHz with a Cortex‑M4 at 240 MHz.
+The OpenMV firmware runs entirely on the M7 core.
+The Giga adds a 22‑pin Arducam camera flex connector, a MIPI‑DSI connector for the Arduino Giga Display Shield, and a 3.5 mm stereo audio jack to the standard Arduino Mega header layout.

 Arduino Giga R1 WiFi